automotive-grade-linux/docs-sources/docs/getting-started/machines/renesas.md

 In case of failure of the build it is safe to first check that the Linux distribution chosen for your host has been validated for the current version of Yocto used by AGL.

-## Booting AGL Image on R-Car Starter Kit Gen3 boards using a microSD card
+## 7. Booting the Image Using a MicroSD Card

 To boot the board using a micro-SD card, there are two operations that must be done prior to first initial boot: